-Plots are available to residents for just $20 per year.
+Plots are available to residents for just $20 per year and $30 for non-residents.
 Residents interested in a plot, can download an application for the Community Garden by clicking here.